cheesesamwich/Meowify/README.md

 ## Installation

-### For now there are no builds, so you have to run the software directly from your terminal
+### For now there are no builds, so you have to run the software directly from your terminal (feel free to build your own locally for proper use)

 Install `pnpm`: